 More about palindromes and palindromic surnames here: https://en.wikipedia.org/wiki/Palindrome .

 The longest palindrome generally known is “Able was I ere I saw Elba”, allegedly declared by Napoleon.
-A Canadian specialty is “He peed deep, eh?”.
+A Canadian specialty is “He peed deep, eh?”, allegedly said by one Mountie to another while examining a yellow stain in the snow.

 Tail piece: Along the way I discovered the Quetta-born cricketer Arun Lal, who is one of Baluchistan’s leading first class players: http://www.espncricinfo.com/pakistan/content/player/39834.html